-In 2021, before travelling check our COVID-19 channel to find out when international travel to Uruguay will be possible.
+In 2022, before travelling check our COVID-19 channel to find out the current situation and travel entry requirements.

 Uruguay is wedged between Argentina to the west and Brazil to the east.
 By South American standards, Uruguay is a small country, but remember – distances are BIG in this part of the world.

 From Buenos Aires, you can take a direct ferry to Colonia (1 hr) or Montevideo (2.25hrs).
 You can travel by bus from Colonia to Montevideo in just over 2 hours after enjoying a stop-off in Colonia.